abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

 [Windows clipboard][win32_using_clipboard] has a concept called ["clipboard format"][win32_clipboard_formats].
 When you copy something, (depending on application) the payload is also attached a bunch of metadata, allowing it to be used in various contexts.
 For example, when you copy a table from a webpage, you have the option to paste it as plain text, or paste it in Excel and have it formatted as a table.
 You can copy files, images, screenshots into the clipboard and each payload gets stored formatted (again, depending on how the application sets the clipboard content).

 Therefore, if we want to get the clipboard contents, we need to specify which format we want in.
-Right now we'll be dealing with:
+For now, we'll be dealing with:

 :::table
 |Format|Value|Description|